Microsoft brings Xbox One voice control to Amazon Echo speakers and Windows 10 PCs

 To use Alexa or Cortana with an Xbox One, you must enable access via your Windows 10 PC or the Alexa app on iOS or Android.

-Voice control for Xbox One competes with a number of gaming and entertainment consoles who also promise users control of their games, apps, and favorite shows, movies, and music.
+Voice control for Xbox One competes with a number of gaming and entertainment consoles that also promise users control of their games, apps, and favorite shows, movies, and music.

-Other major players in the game (pardon the pun) include PlayStation 4 with some basic commands, and Nvidia’s Shield TV, which got a deep integration with Google Assistant last fall.
+Other major players in the game (pardon the pun) include PlayStation 4, which offers some basic commands, and Nvidia’s Shield TV, which got a deep integration with Google Assistant last fall.

 The fight for control of your television and living room also includes Fire TV from Amazon, Chromecast from Google, and Samsung’s Bixby, which is now available in Smart TVs.